I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The surreal opening montage is here to remind us we’re constantly performing the act of watching.

 This film is here to make us think about all the times we just stared and watched.
-It is a historical drama, but also a critique of today’s society, ready to judge and act on the first impression.
+It is a historical drama, but also a critique of today’s society, one that is ready to judge and act on first impressions.
 No monster horror movie can compete with society as a monster treating its members the way we often do.
 Lynch’s lighting really makes the hospital and London look like the 19th century, but the way people behave is certainly still present in modern times.
 The Elephant Man is a masterpiece that hasn’t aged a day.
+Unfortunately, the same societal issues are here to stay.
+Hopefully, not for long.

 Lynch's lighting and composition emphasizes the feeling of confinement and isolation.